A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Conclusions

 Apart from the work of Gemma~\cite{Gemma2002}, there are no other strong segregation calculations for these kinds of ABC star structures in the literature, though there are many self-consistent field theory calculations of these structures and more.
 Strong segregation theory calculations are much more straight-forward than self-consistent field theory and other mean field theory calculations.
 Using strong segregation theory allows rapid exploration of many different structures in the phase diagram.
 Using strong segregation theory, combined with our approach of `growing' phase diagrams from a converged structure, enables us to compute entire phase diagrams with much less computational effort than alternative methodologies (self-consistent field theory, dissipative particle dynamics and Monte Carlo).

 In particular, we have computed phase diagrams for all the known two-dimensional structures in ABC star terpolymer systems, with both equal and unequal Flory interaction parameters, considering a wider range of asymmetric variations than elsewhere in the literature.
 We observe that single core morphologies ($[6.6.6]$, $[8.8.4]$, $[12.6.4]$ and L+C) occupy the majority of all the phase diagrams, with the multi-core $\Sigma$-phase and $[8.6.4; 8.4.6; 8.6.6]$ also present.
-With smaller cores (larger values of~$c$), $[10.6.4; 10.4.6; 10.6.6]$ is also visible.
+While we focused on the $N=1000$ case, our $N=300$ and $N=10,000$ phase diagrams in the Supporting Information show that the regions of L+C are reduced and the multi-core $[10.6.4;10.4.6;10.6.6]$ morphology that was masked by L+C can be revealed with larger~$N$.
+This limit is appropriate for SCFT calculations, which find the same multi-core structure and a reduced prominence for lamellar phases.
 Experiments with pure ABC star terpolymers record only single-core structures (see \cref{table:experimentmorphologies}, where structures featuring lamellae are prominent).
-With unequal interactions parameters, we observe a shift in the phase diagram consistent with the self-consistent field theory calculations of Jiang et al.~\cite{Jiang2015} More widely, similar shifts in phase diagrams are observed in di-block and other systems once asymmetry is introduced, which can reveal more complex phases such as Frank--Kasper phases~\cite{Grason2003}.
-While we focused on the $c=100$ case (appropriate for experimental work), our $c=1000$ and $c=10,000$ phase diagrams in the Supporting Information show that the regions of L+C are reduced and the multi-core $[10.6.4;10.4.6;10.6.6]$ morphology that was masked by L+C can be revealed with larger~$c$.
-This limit is appropriate for SCFT calculations, which find the same multi-core structure and a reduced prominence for lamellar phases.
+With unequal interaction parameters, we observe a shift in the phase diagram consistent with the self-consistent field theory calculations of Jiang et al.~\cite{Jiang2015} This shift in the phase diagram also allows the multi-core $[10.6.4;10.4.6;10.6.6]$ morphology to be revealed from behind the L+C morphology.
+More widely, similar shifts in phase diagrams are observed in diblock and other systems once asymmetry is introduced, which can reveal more complex phases such as Frank--Kasper phases~\cite{Grason2003}.

+We were able to rationalize the shifts in the phase diagram with varying interaction parameters by noting that higher interactions gives higher interfacial tension and so a preference for more circular domains with a larger number of neighbours.
+The dependence of phase diagrams on $N$ (independently of the product $N \chi$) arises because of the logarithmic dependence of the stretching energy on the core radius $R_{core}$ in \cref{eq:Ball_stretching}.
+Thus, changing $N$ affects the balance between stretching and interfacial energies, giving small shifts in the phase boundaries.